niksram/Cache-Mapping-Simulator/README.md

     lru: 1 for Least-Recently-Used and 0 for First-In-First-Out Heirarchy
     no_sets: total number of sets in the cache

-    container: Vector matrix which simulates the functioning of cache.
+    container: Vector matrix which simulates the functioning of cache

 Functions